techamit95ch/techamit95ch/README.md

 ## Summary

-🚀 Results-driven Full Stack Developer and React Native enthusiast with a passion for blockchain technology.
-Transitioning from React Native proficiency to becoming an avid blockchain enthusiast.
+🚀 Accomplished React Native Full Stack Developer with a passion for blockchain technology.
+Transitioning to become a zealous blockchain enthusiast.
+Experienced in leading projects and mentoring junior developers.

 ---